julekwinn/Pomodoro-Web-Application/README.md

 ## 📬 Contact

-If you have any questions or suggestions regarding the Plain Pomodoro Application, please contact us at julek.winn@gmail.com.
+If you have any questions or suggestions regarding the Pomodoro Application, please contact us at julek.winn@gmail.com.

 ## 🙏 Acknowledgments